 – DON’T get down on yourself for merely having thoughts about another person.
 Thoughts alone don’t mean you are a cheater, a bad person, or have any actual intention of being unfaithful or leaving.

 – DON’T forget that you previously have had similar feelings for your current partner.
 You’ve probably had to put a lot of time and work into preserving and building your relationship, so it’s not something to give up on a whim.
 You know that good things in life take work and don’t happen overnight, and there’s no guarantee that what you feel for this new person now predicts something more amazing in the long term.
 The seductiveness of “the new” can often be extremely deceptive.

 – DO invest actively in your relationship with your current partner.
 Spend time talking, reconnecting, being together in intentional and meaningful ways.
 This can help you remember and reexperience all of the reasons why you value your partner and are great together.

 – DO remember that the high emotions and perfect fantasies of a new crush are temporary.
 Experiencing them with someone else does not mean your current partner is suddenly “wrong” nor that the other person is better for you.

 – DO consider consulting a professional – more specifically, a therapist that specializes in OCD or Anxiety.

-Martin Hsia, Psy.D. is a licensed psychologist who practices in the Glendale office of CBT SoCal.
-Dr. Hsia specializes in helping people with OCD and Anxiety.
+Martin Hsia, Psy.D. is the Assistant Director of CBT SoCal, and specializes in helping people with OCD, Anxiety, and Insomnia in Glendale, CA.